All Episodes

 Yeah.

-So it's it's uh it's something that we're taking very seriously, and and I know that I speak for so many in this country when I say we are definitely keeping Donald Trump in office for eight years.
+And I know that I speak for so many in this country when I say we are definitely keeping Donald Trump in office for eight years.

 We better.

-That's a good springboard actually to go into the 2020.
+That's a good springboard, actually, to go into the 2020.

 Did you ever think you'd see the day?

-I mean, we're supposed to be independent thinkers now, and we can decide and make our own decisions unless unless those decisions don't line up with where the left want us to be and who they want us to vote for.
+I mean, we're supposed to be independent thinkers now, and we can decide and make our own decisions unless those decisions don't line up with where the left want us to be and who they want us to vote for.

-Most guys out there will admit that we don't listen.
+And I had to laugh because, I mean, come on, guys out there, most guys out there will admit that we don't listen.

-We just don't, as much as we try, and we would love to in our hearts.
+And we would love to in our hearts.

 We just don't.